-On Sunday, June 8, 2014, the Packers will host their first annual Green Bay Packers Coaching School at the team's practice facility in Green Bay.
-The complimentary event in Green Bay offers youth coaches innovative classroom and on-the-field football instruction from top local high school and youth coaches.
+On Sunday, May 31, 2015, the Packers hosted their second annual Green Bay Packers Coaching School at the team's practice facility in Green Bay.
+The complimentary event in Green Bay will offer 300 youth football coaches innovative classroom and on-the-field football instruction from top local high school and youth coaches.
 Beyond the Xs and Os, attendees will be taught techniques to ensure that their youngsters have fun playing the game they love while developing their character through football's intrinsic values of teamwork, responsibility and discipline.

 The Green Bay Packers Youth Football Outreach Camp is a complimentary, grassroots program, which features educational benefits as well as recreational opportunities for kids in a safe and fun environment.
 The camp is designed for 2nd through 5th graders only.